How Do You Transport an Axolotl? Easy…

 If you want to go the extra mile when preparing to transport your axolotl, you can even try to avoid roads that you know are bumpy.
 I’ve even heard of people transporting them on trains if they have to take their axolotl a long distance because of the smooth ride on rails.

-If you live in an extremely hot are, you can make the trip in the morning or evening to keep the temperature down.
+If you live in an extremely hot area, you can make the trip in the morning or evening to keep the temperature down.
 You would still need to follow the advice above in regard to the water bottle or ice pack.

 Take Extra Supplies